Skip to content

 PowerShell Profile

-I do no remember where is my PowerShell profile located, but there is a variable $PROFILE:
+I don’t remember where my PowerShell profile is located, but there’s a variable $PROFILE:

 Terminal window